mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     // }
     ```

+=== "Go"
+    In Go, this is a struct of type `google.golang.org/adk/session.Event`.

+    ```go
+    // Conceptual Structure of an Event (Go - See session/session.go)
+    // Simplified view based on the session.Event struct type Event struct {
+        // --- Fields from embedded model.LLMResponse ---
+        model.LLMResponse

+        // --- ADK specific additions ---
+        Author       string         // 'user' or agent name InvocationID string         // ID for the whole interaction run ID           string         // Unique ID for this specific event Timestamp    time.Time      // Creation time
+        Actions      EventActions   // Important for side-effects & control Branch       string         // Hierarchy path
+        // ... other fields
+    }

+    // model.LLMResponse contains the Content field
+    type LLMResponse struct {
+        Content *genai.Content
+        // ... other fields
+    }
+    ```

 Events are central to ADK's operation for several key reasons:

 1.  **Communication:** They serve as the standard message format between the user interface, the `Runner`, agents, the LLM, and tools.
 Everything flows as an `Event`.